Canon 60D vs Leica TL

 Studio photographers will appreciate that the Canon 60D (unlike the TL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the TL have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the TL have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the TL was followed by the Leica TL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 60D and TL can be found, respectively, in the Canon 60D Manual (free pdf) or the online Leica TL Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 60D or the Leica TL – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.